Skip to main content

 Only students who have Federal Work-Study (FWS) in their financial aid may apply to FWS jobs and earn FWS wages.

-There are still plenty of job opportunities available on the Student Job Board that do not require FWS, however!
+There are plenty of job opportunities available on the Student Job Board that do not require FWS!
 Click on the column titled Federal Work Study and it should sort jobs in which “all students can apply” versus those that require FWS.

 Additionally, you can find part-time, non-work study job opportunities throughout Evanston and surrounding communities or on QuadJobs.com.